 Of course we don’t want to pay $8,000 for medical care, but it’s certainly better than $40,000.

 But remember that this counts for covered services.
 You’ll want to pay close attention to your plan’s Summary of Benefits to see what services are covered by a plan you want.

 Choosing a health insurance plan if you’re self employed

-When it’s ultimately time to choose your plan, there are a few major levers that you can pull to choose the best plan for you.
+When it’s time to choose your plan, there are a few major considerations to choose the best plan for you.

 - Your existing healthcare needs

 If you have pre-existing healthcare needs